livepeer/docs/docs/developers/how-to-guides/index.md

 ### [Enable verification (experimental)](/developers/how-to-guides/managing-broadcasters/verification)

-Install and run a verifier alongside a broadcaster to verify transcoded results received from orchestrators.
+Automatically verify the correctness of transcoded results received from orchestrators.

 ### [Troubleshooting](/developers/how-to-guides/managing-broadcasters/troubleshooting)

-Enable detailed logs, and troubleshoot errors you may encounter when managing broadcasters.
+Enable detailed logs, and troubleshoot errors you may encounter when managing DMSs.